nadunperera/ghn_scraper_service/README.md

 * JB Hi-Fi

 ### Todo
-* Need to arrange the files and folders properly.
+* Need to add all categories to src/spiders/models/jbhifi/categories.json
 * Need to decide on class and function requirements.